camunda/camunda-docs-static/optimize/content/technical-guide/installation/index.md

 #### Additional considerations

 Optimize will create a default user on initial startup of the application, with the username\password pair `admin\admin`.
-It might be a good idea to remove this user if you plan to use the system in a productive environment.
+We highly recommend to remove this user if you plan to use the system in a productive environment.

 ### Camunda BPM configuration

-To perform an import and provide the full set of features, Optimize requires connection to the REST API of the Camunda Engine, which can be configured using the following properties.
+To perform an import and provide the full set of features, Optimize requires connection to the REST API of the Camunda engine, which can be configured using the following properties.

 * $.engines.${engineAlias}.rest - A base URL that will be used for connections to the Camunda Engine REST API
 ```